 With the original injury being missed initially and left for an extra day without treatment, the shock and trauma to the patient were also severe.

-Doctor’s discovered that it would take extensive corrective surgery to begin rebuilding the shoulder into a state that it could start to repair itself.
+Doctors discovered that it would take extensive corrective surgery to begin rebuilding the shoulder into a state where it could start to repair itself.

 Humerus Fracture Shoulder Surgery

 The initial treatment required fractured humerus surgery to fit surgical fixings and a philos plate.
-This required multiple surgeries to achieve, and for the duration of the treatment, the patient had to stay in hospital as an in-patient.
+This required multiple surgeries to achieve, and for the duration of the treatment, the patient had to stay in the hospital as an inpatient.

 It took continuous examinations over a 4-month period before doctors could be entirely sure that the injury had begun to heal.
 A full bone repair was not confirmed until 12 months later.
-During almost the entire 12-month recovery period she was forced to wear a fractured humerus sling.
-Regaining basic functionality of the shoulder needed physiotherapy and fractured humerus exercises.
+During almost the entire 12-month recovery period, she was forced to wear a fractured humerus sling.
+Regaining basic shoulder functionality required physiotherapy and exercises for the fractured humerus.

 How Long Does It Take To Recover From A Broken Humerus?